Nõmme Kalju FC: Cup success and second league title (2013–2019)

 By winning the Meistriliiga, Nõmme Kalju also qualified to the 2013–14 UEFA Champions League qualifying phase.
 Nõmme Kalju defeated HJK in the second qualifying round 2–1 on aggregate, but subsequently lost to Viktoria Plzeň 2–10 on aggregate in the third qualifying round.
 The team failed to defend their Meistriliiga title in the 2013 season, finishing as runners-up, despite Vladimir Voskoboinikov winning the goalscoring title with 23 goals.
 Nõmme Kalju finished the 2014 season with a disappointing fourth place, following which Igor Prins was sacked and replaced by former player Sergei Terehhov.
-Under Terehhov, the team had a successful start, winning first nine league games and winning their first Estonian Cup trophy, defeating Paide Linnameeskond 2–0 in the finals.
+Under Terehhov, the team had a successful start, winning first nine league games and winning their first Estonian Cup trophy, defeating Paide Linnameeskond 2–0 in the final.
 In September 2015, Terehhov resigned after poor results in the Meistriliiga, with Getúlio Fredo taking over as caretaker manager.
 Nõmme Kalju finished the 2015 season in third place.

-In November 2015, it was confirmed that Sergei Frantsev would be hired as manager after the season.
+Nõmme Kalju appointed Sergei Frantsev as head coach in November 2015.
 Under Frantsev, the team finished third in 2016 and 2017, before winning the Meistriliiga for the second time in 2018 without losing a single match, amassing 86 points in 36 matches.
 In March 2019, Kalju lifted their first Estonian Supercup by defeating Levadia 3–2.
-Less than two months later, on 25 April 2019, Frantsev was sacked after a poor start to the 2019 league season, with Roman Kozhukhovskyi taking over as caretaker manager, before being hired permanently on 14 June.
-Kalju finished the 2019 league season in third place.
+Less than two months later, on 25 April 2019, Frantsev was sacked after a poor start to the 2019 league season, with Roman Kozhukhovskyi taking over and guiding the team to a third place finish.

 Recent history (2020–present)

-Nõmme Kalju appointed Marko Kristal as head coach for 2020 and finished fourth in the league.
+Promise David is Nõmme Kalju's record sale.

+Nõmme Kalju finished the 2020 season in fourth place under head coach Marko Kristal.
 After the season, Kalju were forced to move away from their home ground Hiiu Stadium due to planned renovation, ultimately resulting in Kalju having to play their home matches across different stadiums in Tallinn throughout the next four seasons, as the construction project was delayed for nearly three years.
-For the 2021 season, Sergei Frantsev returned to helm of the team, but was dismissed at the end of the year and replaced with Portuguese coach Eddie Cardoso, who was sacked before the end of the following season.
-For the third consecutive year, Kalju finished the 2022 season in fourth place, before finishing 5th in 2023, their first outside of the top four finish since 2009.
+The club brought back their 2018 title-winning coach Sergei Frantsev for the 2021 season, but dismissed him at the end of the year following another fourth place finish.
+Kalju reached the 2021–22 Estonian Cup final, but lost 0–1 to Paide.
+For the third consecutive year, Kalju finished the 2022 league season in fourth place, before finishing 5th in 2023, their first outside of the top four finish since 2009.

 Kalju returned to Hiiu Stadium in May 2024 and finished the 2024 season in second place, with Alex Matthias Tamm winning the league's top scorer award with 28 goals.
+The club lost the 2025 Supercup final to Levadia, but defeated the same opponent on penalties three months later to lift the 2024–25 Estonian Cup.
+Kalju lifted their second Supercup trophy in February 2026 by defeating Flora 3–1.